 Trees

 Trees are common in yards and one of the first things people do think of when they think about creating a cat-proof fence in their yard.
 Trees can be easy to handle or a lot of work and it comes down to what kind of tree, how big is it and how close it is to the fence line.
 A tree with no low branches (high canopy) can be easily rendered “unclimbable”.
 This is done by securing a hard and smooth material around the tree in such a way that it does not harm the tree.
-We created a simple tutorial to help you plan for this concept.
+We offer a Tree Baffle Kit to help you "cat-proof" these trees.
 This method works for most trees with no low branches.
 Larger trees that are against or very close to the fence may be better handled by using arms on the tree to “walk” the arch of the cat-proofer top around the tree trunk.
 Shrubs and bushes needed to be carefully examined in the same kind of way.
 Can a cat climb it and jump from it?
 If so, it may need to be cut short, cut down or relocated.
 Occasionally a tree, trees or shrubs need to be “boxed out” of the cat-secure area completely.
 There is a solution for almost every tree and shrub/bush situation using the Purrfect Fence system.

 Stairs, Porches, Decks & Railings